Nathan Grey (rugby union): Career

 After he left school Grey joined the Queensland Reds extended training squad.
 In 1997 he played two games for Queensland against France, at Ballymore Stadium.
 At the end of 1997, after being invited on a NSW development tour of the UK, he was offered a full contract with the New South Wales Waratahs.

 He made his Waratahs debut in March 1998, against the ACT Brumbies, at Sydney Football Stadium.
 Between 1998 and 2005, Grey played 94 Super games for the Waratahs, 92 at centre, one at flyhalf, and one as a flanker.
 (For the Wallabies, he was also named to play at least one Test at flyhalf.)

 In 1998, Grey played his first Test for Australia, when he came off the bench against Scotland to score a try.

 In 2001 Grey was involved in controversy after a cynical high tackle on Richard Hill during a Lions test match.

 In 2005, Grey made a strong statement against racist slurs of the kind attributed to him during a Test against South Africa.
 According to a UK newspaper, Grey said: "I am personally offended by the reports because I consider remarks of the type I am alleged to have made to be appalling in every respect."

-Gray went on to play 35 Tests for Australia.
+Grey went on to play 35 Tests for Australia.
 He was a member of the victorious Wallabies at the 1999 Rugby World Cup, coached by Rod Macqueen.
 In 89th minute of the final, Grey left the bench to relieve inside centre Tim Horan.
 He was a member of Australia's 2003 Rugby World Cup squad, and trained with fellow centre Stirling Mortlock.